a5221985/tutorials/Udemy_Java_Related_Course_Order.md

 High Priority:
-Java EE Made Easy - Patterns, Architecture and Frameworks Servlets and JSPs Tutorial: Learn Web Applications With...
 Basics of Software Architecture & Design in Java Master Object Oriented Design in Java - Homework + ...
+Servlets and JSPs Tutorial: Learn Web Applications With...
 Spring Framework 5: Beginner to Guru

 Essential: